patty-rose/Business.Solution/README.md

 #### By _**Patty Otero**_

-#### _A practice web api with full CRUD functionality, response pagination and wrapper, and Swagger UI for a local business directory._
+#### _A practice web api with full CRUD functionality, response pagination and wrapper, versioning, and Swagger UI for a local business directory._

 ## Technologies Used